 - Sign using your FSA ID.

-- Your parent or guardian must also sign your FAFSA with their FSA ID, or your FAFSA will be rejected.
+- If you are a dependent, your parent must also sign your FAFSA with their FSA ID, or your FAFSA will be rejected.

 - Print out and keep a copy of submitted information for your records.